innovation-club-net/InnovationEngineServicePod/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project

+1. clone the repo
+2. go to the Example directory
+3. run `pod install`
+4. copy the file `InnovationEngineConfig-Example.xcconfig` into `InnovationEngineConfig.xcconfig`
+5. edit the `InnovationEngineConfig.xcconfig` file and update the configuration according to the instructions of FehrAdvice
+6. open the `InnovationEngineService.xcworkspace` workspace with Xcode

 ## Requirements